plantbreeding/BrAPI-Manuscript2/manuscript.md

 + **Sebastian Beier**: Sebastian wrote the section on the DivBrowse project, and has made significant contributions to the BrAPI compatibility of the DivBrowse project.
 + **Gabriel Besombes**: Gabriel has made significant contributions to the PHIS project.
 + **Alice Boizet**: Alice wrote the section on the Florilège projects, and has made significant contributions to the BrAPI compatibility of the Florilège, Gigwa and ShinyBrAPPs projects.
-+ **Matthijs Brouwer**: Matthijs has made significant contributions to the AGENT Portal project.
++ **Matthijs Brouwer**: Matthijs has made significant contributions to the AGENT project.
 + **Terry Casstevens**: Terry has made significant contributions to the PHG project.
 + **Arnaud Charleroy**: Arnaud has made significant contributions to the PHIS project.
 + **Keo Corak**: Keo wrote the section on the SCT project, and has made significant contributions to the BrAPI compatibility of the SCT project.
 + **Chaney Courtney**: Chaney wrote the section on the Field Book project, and has made significant contributions to the BrAPI compatibility of the Field Book project.
 + **Mariano Crimi**: Mariano has made significant contributions to the BMS project.
-+ **Gouripriya Davuluri**: Gouripriya has made significant contributions to the AGENT Portal project.
++ **Gouripriya Davuluri**: Gouripriya has made significant contributions to the AGENT project.
 + **Kauê de Sousa**: Kauê wrote the section on the ClimMob project, and has made significant contributions to the BrAPI compatibility of the ClimMob project.
 + **Jeremy Destin**: Jeremy has made significant contributions to the Florilège and Faidare projects.
 + **Ajay Dhungana**: Ajay wrote the section introductions for the Phenotyping, Genotyping, and Germplasm topics.
 + **Bert Droesbeke**: Bert wrote the section on the BrAPI2ISA project, and has made significant contributions to the BrAPI compatibility of the BrAPI2ISA project.
 + **Manuel Feser**: Manuel wrote the section on the MIRA project, and has made significant contributions to the BrAPI compatibility of the MIRA project.
 + **Mirella Flores-Gonzalez**: Mirella wrote the section on the Trait Selector BrAPP projects, and has made significant contributions to the BrAPI compatibility of the Trait Selector BrAPP and Breedbase projects.
-+ **Valentin Guignon**: Valentin wrote the section on the BrAPI Mapper projects, and has made significant contributions to the BrAPI compatibility of the BrAPI Mapper, MGIS, and the Trait Selector BrAPP projects.
++ **Valentin Guignon**: Valentin wrote the section on the BrAPI Mapper and MGIS  projects, and has made significant contributions to the BrAPI compatibility of the BrAPI Mapper, MGIS, and the Trait Selector BrAPP projects.
 + **Corina Habito**: Corina wrote the section on the BMS project, and has made significant contributions to the BrAPI compatibility of the BMS project.
 + **Asis Hallab**: Asis wrote the section on the Zendro project, and has made significant contributions to the BrAPI compatibility of the Zendro project.
 + **Puthick Hok**: Puthick has made significant contributions to the DArT Sample Submission project.
 + **Lynn Carol Johnson**: Lynn wrote the section on the PHG project, and has made significant contributions to the BrAPI compatibility of the PHG project.
 + **Sook Jung**: Sook wrote the section on the BIMS project, and has made significant contributions to the BrAPI compatibility of the BIMS project.
-+ **Paul Kersey**: Paul has made significant contributions to the AGENT Portal project.
++ **Paul Kersey**: Paul has made significant contributions to the AGENT project.
 + **Andrzej Kilian**: Andrzej has made significant contributions to the DArT Sample Submission and DArTView projects.
-+ **Patrick König**: Patrick has made significant contributions to the AGENT Portal project.
++ **Patrick König**: Patrick has made significant contributions to the AGENT project.
-+ **Suman Kumar**: Suman has made significant contributions to the AGENT Portal project.
++ **Suman Kumar**: Suman has made significant contributions to the AGENT project.
 + **Josh Lamos-Sweeney**: Josh wrote the section on the G-Crunch project, and has made significant contributions to the BrAPI compatibility of the G-Crunch project.
 + **Laszlo Lang**: Laszlo has made significant contributions to the Zendro project.
-+ **Matthias Lange**: Matthias wrote the section on the AGENT Portal project, and has made significant contributions to the BrAPI compatibility of the AGENT Portal project.
++ **Matthias Lange**: Matthias wrote the section on the AGENT project, and has made significant contributions to the BrAPI compatibility of the AGENT project.
 + **Marie-Angélique Laporte**: Marie-Angélique wrote the section on the ClimMob project, and has made significant contributions to the BrAPI compatibility of the ClimMob project.
 + **Taein Lee**: Taein has made significant contributions to the BIMS project.
-+ **Erwan Le-Floch**: Erwan has made significant contributions to the AGENT Portal project.
++ **Erwan Le-Floch**: Erwan has made significant contributions to the AGENT project.
 + **Francisco López**: Francisco has made significant contributions to the GLIS project.
 + **Brandon Madriz**: Brandon wrote the section on the ClimMob project, and has made significant contributions to the BrAPI compatibility of the ClimMob project.
++ **Dorrie  Main**: Dorrie  has made significant contributions to the BIMS project.
 + **Marco Marsella**: Marco wrote the section on the GLIS project, and has made significant contributions to the BrAPI compatibility of the GLIS project.
 + **Maud Marty**: Maud has made significant contributions to the Florilège and Faidare projects.
 + **Célia Michotey**: Célia has made significant contributions to the Florilège and Faidare projects.